Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Proposed Method

 \subsection{Low-rank Representation for Irregular Tensor with A Non-convex Tensor Norm}

-As depicted in Fig. \ref{fig_core_idea}, we define $\mathcal{X} \in \mathbb{R}^{n_1 \times n_2 \times n_3}$ as an observed hyperspectral image, which usually suffers from spectral variations.
+As depicted in Fig. \ref{fig_core_idea}, we define $\mathcal{X} \in \mathbb{R}^{n_1 \times n_2 \times n_3}$ as the input HSI, which usually suffers from spectral variations.
 The regions that have undergone spectral alterations are indicated by the black dots within the figure.
-Following \citep{superPCA}, we initially apply principal component analysis (PCA) to reduce the original dataset to dimensions of \( n_1 \times n_2 \times 1 \) and adopt entropy rate superpixel segmentation (ERS) \citep{ERS} to segment the compressed PCA data.
-By utilizing the segmentation results as indices, we can divide the original data into multiple irregular 3D cubes, i.e., $\mathcal{X}=\mathcal{X}_1 \oplus \mathcal{X}_2\oplus \cdots \mathcal{X}_i \oplus \cdots \oplus \mathcal{X}_n$, where $n$ is the number of superpixels, $\mathcal{X}_i$ is denoted for the \(i\)-th irregular tensor and the symbol $\oplus$ denotes the operation that merges multiple irregular 3D patches into a single regular 3D patch.
-Given that the shape is irregular, we define the size of each irregular tensor based on the maximum distance between its length ($w$) and width ($b$).
-Accordingly, the $i$-th irregular tensor is denoted as $\mathcal{X}_i \in \mathbb{R}^{w_i \times b_i \times n_3}$.
+Following \citep{superPCA}, we initially apply principal component analysis (PCA) to reduce the original dataset to dimensions of \( n_1 \times n_2 \times 3 \) and adopt entropy rate superpixel segmentation (ERS) \citep{ERS} to segment the compressed PCA data.
+By utilizing the segmentation results as indices, we can divide the original data into multiple non-overlapping irregular 3D cubes, i.e., $\mathcal{X}=\mathcal{X}_1 \oplus \mathcal{X}_2\oplus \cdots \mathcal{X}_i \oplus \cdots \oplus \mathcal{X}_n$, where $n$ is the number of superpixels and $\mathcal{X}_i$ is denoted for the \(i\)-th irregular tensor.

-Although $\mathcal{X}_i$ can capture irregular distributions of the input, we cannot directly apply the existing tensor low-rank norms on them to relieve the spectral variation problem.
-To this end, we introduce a complementary irregular tensor $\mathcal{C}_i \in \mathbb{R}^{w_i \times b_i \times n_3}$ to fill in the blanks.
-Specifically, we shown in Fig. \ref{fig_core_idea}, the defined novel operation symbol $\oplus$ can merge two irregular 3D patches into a regular 3D patch.
-Through this transformation, we obtain a combined regular tensor $\mathcal{X}_i \oplus \mathcal{C}_i$, where we can perform low-rank approximation on it to extract low-rank representations corresponding to the original irregular tensor $\mathcal{X}_i$.
+Although $\mathcal{X}_i |_{i=1}^n$ can capture irregular distributions of the input, we cannot directly apply the existing tensor low-rank norms on them to relieve the spectral variation problem.
+To this end, we introduce a complementary irregular tensor $\mathcal{C}_i $ to fill in the blanks.
+Specifically, we determine the smallest regular tensor with dimensions \( \mathbb{R}^{w_i \times b_i \times n_3} \) that can exactly accommodate $\mathcal{X}_i$.
+The complementary irregular tensor $\mathcal{C}_{i}$ is the region of the regular tensor that is not part of the original irregular tensor.
+Through introducing $\mathcal{C}_i$, we obtain a combined regular tensor $\mathcal{X}_i \oplus \mathcal{C}_i \in \mathbb{R}^{w_i \times b_i \times n_3} $, where we can perform low-rank approximation on it to extract low-rank representations corresponding to the original irregular tensor.